-It may or may not be possible for people with special educational needs to reach driving test standard and drive independently, and an assessment is recommended.
+It may or may not be possible for people with special educational needs to learn to drive to the required standard and an assessment is recommended to explore this further.

-When starting lessons, the following should be considered:
+When starting driving lessons consider the following options:

-- Trying a car with automatic transmission as well as manual
+- Trying an automatic transmission car as well as manual transmission

 - Being prepared to take more and/or longer lessons if needed

 Potential to Learn to Drive Assessments

 Mobility Centres have teams of occupational therapists and driving instructors with specialist knowledge to help with physical or cognitive challenges with learning to drive.
 Assessments are tailored to individual need but typically includes visual screening and cognitive assessments before progressing to an in-car assessment.
 Some centres also offer assistance with the theory and hazard perception test.
 A local centre will be able to provide more advice and information.

 Alternatively, specialist driving instructors can be found at www.disabilitydrivinginstructors.com.